Cabarrus County, North Carolina, Innovates with Chatbots and Laserfiche to Deliver on ERAP Funding

 Read the Center for Digital Government report: “The Way Forward: Insights for Government Leaders on Modernizing Service Delivery” for more on how governments are meeting rapidly changing citizen needs using technology.

-With as many as 200 employees working remotely at a time, Laserfiche Cloud expanded the town’s digital capabilities beyond the limitations of on-premises servers.
-This flexible and scalable environment has enabled Leesburg to achieve business continuity while supporting both staff and the community as remote work becomes the norm.
+The town has been able to expand its digital capabilities beyond the limitations of self-hosted servers with Laserfiche Cloud.
+This flexible and scalable environment has enabled Leesburg to achieve business continuity while supporting both staff and the community, even as remote and hybrid work becomes more prevalent.

 “Laserfiche has helped us to handle data collection digitally and be elastic while responding to major changes within our IT infrastructure as staff work from home,” said Jakub Jedrzejczak, Director of IT at Leesburg.
 “I’m so impressed by Laserfiche Cloud and its automated features and scalability.”

-Automating processes in Laserfiche Cloud has helped Leesburg be more agile during the pandemic, while positioning the town for long-term success.
+Automating processes in Laserfiche Cloud has helped Leesburg be more agile, while positioning the town for long-term success.
 Using Laserfiche’s electronic forms and business process automation capabilities, Leesburg reduced manual tasks under tight schedules and continues to improve the quality of service provided to the community.
 This has streamlined response times to citizens, businesses and other organizations while enhancing the overall digital experience and maintaining fairness and transparency

-Solutions to Support Local Businesses, Non-Profits and Town Staff
+Solutions to Support Local Businesses, Nonprofits and Town Staff

-“When COVID-19 first hit, we had just completed our Laserfiche Cloud migration,” Jedrzejczak said.
-“Access to documents was key for us — and we immediately had to streamline a lot of internal processes and external services that we offer to support to our community.”
+“Access to documents was key for us,” Jedrzejczak said.
+“We had to streamline a lot of internal processes and external services that we offer to support to our community.”

-Like many other localities, Leesburg needed a solution to process $6 million in funding under the Coronavirus Aid, Relief, and Economic Security (CARES) Act to support eligible businesses and nonprofit organizations.
+Like many other localities, during the pandemic, Leesburg needed a solution to process $6 million in funding under the Coronavirus Aid, Relief, and Economic Security (CARES) Act to support eligible businesses and nonprofit organizations.

 “Distribution of relief packages is very time sensitive,” Jedrzejczak said.
 “Businesses and nonprofits can’t afford to wait months for government IT to develop an effective solution, or for us to implement a new system.
 The faster we can process data, the faster we can provide support to our community.”